louisBerlin/Cheat_Sheet/java/Class_and_Object.md

 ## Override

-It is possible to override this methode in the childClass :
+It is possible to rewrite and modify the methods/functions of the parent class, this is called "override".
+Example :

 ```java
    @Override
     public void makeNoise() {